apache/spark/docs/docker-stack/entrypoint.rst

 Waits for Airflow DB connection
 -------------------------------

-In case Postgres or MySQL DB is used, the entrypoint will wait until the airflow DB connection becomes available.
-This happens always when you use the default entrypoint.
+The entrypoint is waiting for a connection to the database independent of the database engine.
+This allows us to increase the stability of the environment.

+Waiting for connection involves executing ``airflow db check`` command, which means that a ``select 1 as is_alive;`` statement is executed.
+Then it loops until the the command will be successful.
-The script detects backend type depending on the URL schema and assigns default port numbers if not specified in the URL.
-Then it loops until the connection to the host/port specified can be established It tries :envvar:`CONNECTION_CHECK_MAX_COUNT` times and sleeps :envvar:`CONNECTION_CHECK_SLEEP_TIME` between checks To disable check, set ``CONNECTION_CHECK_MAX_COUNT=0``.
+It tries :envvar:`CONNECTION_CHECK_MAX_COUNT` times and sleeps :envvar:`CONNECTION_CHECK_SLEEP_TIME` between checks To disable check, set ``CONNECTION_CHECK_MAX_COUNT=0``.

-Supported schemes:

-* ``postgres://`` - default port 5432
-* ``mysql://``    - default port 3306
-* ``sqlite://``

-In case of SQLite backend, there is no connection to establish and waiting is skipped.

-For older than Airflow 1.10.14, waiting for connection involves checking if a matching port is open.
-The host information is derived from the variables :envvar:`AIRFLOW__CORE__SQL_ALCHEMY_CONN` and :envvar:`AIRFLOW__CORE__SQL_ALCHEMY_CONN_CMD`.
-If :envvar:`AIRFLOW__CORE__SQL_ALCHEMY_CONN_CMD` variable is passed to the container, it is evaluated as a command to execute and result of this evaluation is used as :envvar:`AIRFLOW__CORE__SQL_ALCHEMY_CONN`.
-The :envvar:`AIRFLOW__CORE__SQL_ALCHEMY_CONN_CMD` variable takes precedence over the :envvar:`AIRFLOW__CORE__SQL_ALCHEMY_CONN` variable.

-For newer versions, the ``airflow db check`` command is used, which means that a ``select 1 as is_alive;`` query is executed.
-This also means that you can keep your password in secret backend.

 Waits for celery broker connection
 ----------------------------------